The action of component groups on irreducible components of Springer fibers

-The representations we consider take the forms $K_0(A_e/A)$, so they are permutation representations.
-Hence, for $x\in A_e$, the value $\chi(x)$ is the number of cosets fixed by the adjoint action of $x$.
-We have the following tables of characters.
-The first columns list the orbits, and the first rows list the representatives of conjugacy classes of $A_e$.
-We use the notation $(i_1,...,i_j)$ for cycles in symmetric groups and write $()$ for the class of the identity element.
+Since we are considering permutation representations $K_0(A_e / A)$ of $A_e$, the value $\chi(x)$ is equal to the number of $A$-cosets fixed by the adjoint action of $x$.
+The following tables display the corresponding character values.
+The first columns list the $A_e$-orbits in $\Irr(\spr)$, while the first rows list representatives of the conjugacy classes of $A_e$.
+We use the notation $(i_1,\dots,i_j)$ to denote a cycle in the symmetric group, and write $()$ for the conjugacy class of the identity element.

 Case $A_e= S_2$.

 Case $A_e= S_3$.
 In this case, we have two tables.

 Case $A_e= S_4$.
 To count the number of fixed points, we view $S_4/S_3$, $S_4/D_4$, $S_4/(S_2\times S_2)$ and $S_4/S_2$ as the set of $\{i\}$, $\{\{i,j\},\{k,l\}\}$, $\{i,j\}$, and $(i,j)$ for $i,j,k,l$ pairwise distinct in $\{1,2,3,4\}$.